 Bottom line: From my view, there’s hope on the horizon in the stale field of job-matching services.
 If you are a college student looking to “break in” to an internship or full-time job, you have been gifted with another tool to use in your arsenal.

-On August 7th, 2017, the original name “Ripple Recruiting” was changed to “RippleMatch” to reflect the company’s new name.
+Editor’s Note: The original name “Ripple Recruiting” was changed to “RippleMatch” to reflect the company’s new name.